proplayer919/Unic/README.md

 # Unic
-The closed-source C# library for everything coding.
+The C# library for everything coding.

 ## Installation
 ### Just use